 4. What Kind of Damage Is It, Flood or Water?

-5. Hire a Public Adjuster or Insurance Claim Lawyer
+5. Hire a Florida Insurance Claim Lawyer

 6. Avoid Using Insurance Company Vendors

 Since the interests of these vendors align with the insurance company, you may not always get an unbiased assessment from them.
-When seeking to repair your home, always make sure you choose a repair company that you can trust to be on your side, and not a company that will just do the insurance company’s bidding.
+When seeking to repair your home, always make sure you choose a repair company you can trust to be on your side, not a company that will do the insurance company’s bidding.

-If your insurance company is dragging their feet regarding your property damage claim you should speak with an experienced insurance claim lawyer as soon as possible.
-Please contact us online or call our Tampa, Florida law office directly at 800.451.6786 to schedule your free consultation.
-We help Florida residents just like you fight the big insurance companies who fail to abide by their own policies.
+If your insurance company is dragging its feet regarding your property damage claim, you should speak with an experienced insurance claim lawyer as soon as possible.
+Please contact us online or call our Florida law office at 800.451.6786 to schedule your free consultation.
+We help Florida residents like you fight the big insurance companies who fail to abide by their policies.
 Remember, we work on a contingent basis, meaning you don't pay us anything until we win your case.